-In the framework of the the UN Environment/MAP Programme of Work (PoW) for 2018-2019 (Decision IG.23/14), INFO/RAC is leading the work on the development of the "Info/MAP platform and platform for the implementation of IMAP fully operative and further developed, connected to MAP components' information systems and other relevant regional knowledge platforms, to facilitate access to knowledge for managers and decision-makers, as well as stakeholders and the general public" (output 1.5.1).
-It is expected that the Contracting Parties will start reporting monitoring data as of mid-2019 for the selected Common Indicators and laying down the basis for building a fully operational IMAP Info System, by the end of the initial phase of IMAP.

-The Pilot IMAP Info System will be able to receive and process data according to the proposed Data Standards and Data Dictionaries (DDs and DSs) that set the basic information on data reporting within IMAP.
+In the framework of the UN Environment/MAP Programme of Work (PoW) for 2018-2019 (Decision IG.23/14), INFO/RAC is leading the work on the development of the "Info/MAP platform and platform for the implementation of IMAP fully operative and further developed, connected to MAP components' information systems and other relevant regional knowledge platforms, to facilitate access to knowledge for managers and decision-makers, as well as stakeholders and the general public" (output 1.5.1).
+It is expected that the Contracting Parties will start reporting monitoring data as of mid-2019 for the pre-selected Common Indicators and laying down the basis for building a fully operational IMAP Info System, by the end of the initial phase of IMAP.
+The (Pilot) IMAP Info System will be able to receive and process data according to the proposed Data Standards and Data Dictionaries (DDs and DSs) that set the basic information on data reporting requirements within IMAP.

-In this respect, the present document introduces the schemes for Quality Assurance and Control of Data (QA/QC) that should govern the data flows and quality assurance procedures within the IMAP for interested parties.
-Building on the experience of the MED POL Monitoring Database for almost 20 years, it revisits the main QA Schemes and proposes a new categorization for the monitoring data submitted to the Secretariat.
+The present document introduces the schemes of the data quality components, both in terms of Database Quality Management and Quality Assurance and Quality Control (QA/QC), that should govern the monitoring data flows and quality assurance procedures within the IMAP for EO5 and EO9 for interested parties.
+Building on the experience of the MED POL Monitoring Database for almost 20 years, this document revisits the main QA approaches and proposes for final data validation a new categorization for the datasets submitted to the Secretariat.

-This new categorization of the datasets submitted by the Contracting Parties should produce a positive effect in the medium-term, as well as establish the basics for a dynamic, inclusive, flexible and powerful IMAP database where the information could be used with confidence to produce robust and reliable knowledge on the status of the Mediterranean ecosystem to inform back the Contracting Parties.
+This new categorization of the datasets submitted by the Contracting Parties, in between Data Quality Management and QA/QC, should produce a positive effect in the medium-term, as well as establish the basics for a dynamic, inclusive, flexible and powerful IMAP database where the information could be used with confidence to produce robust and reliable knowledge on the status of the Mediterranean ecosystem to inform back the Contracting Parties.